When the Archive Answers Back

 This is a retrieval and correlation problem, and it’s the one Semantic Search in Mattermost Agents V2 is built to solve.
 The chase becomes a sourced answer you can inspect, challenge, and cite.

 The agent sits in the Mattermost search bar, one click away.
-You type the question the way you’d ask a colleague who’s been on the desk longer: “what have we assessed about this policy shift across the desk and adjacent channels in the last 18 months, including the technical work?”
+Ask it directly: ‘what have we assessed about this policy shift across the desk and adjacent channels in the last 18 months, including the technical work?’
 The answer streams into the Agents panel on the right.

 It doesn’t just match words.
 It matches meaning too, which is what surfaces the spring financing thread even though your tasking didn’t use the financing terminology the original reporting did.
 A keyword pass runs alongside it, and the two merge into one ranked set, so literal hits still land where meaning-matching misses.